4neesh/DevBlog/src/posts/031_SpringFramework.md

 <h4>Introduction to Spring Boot</h4>
 <p>
 Spring Boot was introduced with a precendent to <i>convention over configuration</i>: the objective of reducing the number of decisions a developer needs to make when creating an application.
 But what does this mean?<br>
-The design paradigm of convention over configuration will only require the developer to specify <u>unconventional</u> configurations for the application.
-A <i>sensible default</i> is however defined for all other infrastructure components (which would include DispatcherServlet and component scanning for MVC).
+The design paradigm of convention over configuration will <i>only</i> require the developer to specify <u>unconventional</u> configurations for the application.
+A <i>sensible default</i> is however defined for all other infrastructure components (which would include DispatcherServlet and component scanning for MVC - yay).
 </p>
 <p>
-Spring Boot applications can be created out-of-the-box from the 'Spring initializer' at <a href="https://start.spring.io/">start.spring.io</a>.
+Spring Boot applications can be created out-of-the-box from the 'Spring initializer' at <a target="_blank" href="https://start.spring.io/">start.spring.io</a>.
 The Spring initializer can also be used through Spring Tool Suite and allows the developer to specify the dependencies that create the environment.
 </p>
 <br>
 <h4>AutoConfiguration</h4>